wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.           Expires March 25, 2019                 [Page 1]
+Kumari, et al.            Expires June 23, 2019                 [Page 1]

-Internet-Draft       draft-ietf-dnsop-extended-error      September 2018
+Internet-Draft       draft-ietf-dnsop-extended-error       December 2018

    This document is subject to BCP 78 and the IETF Trust's Legal